 HISTORY OF THE FACULTY

-The history of the Faculty dates back to September 1961 a year after the establishment of the University of Nigeria in October 1960.
-In its earliest form, the departments of Botany and Zoology were established under what used to be known as the Faculty of Science.
-Other departments within the Faculty of Science included the departments of Chemistry, Geology, Mathematics and Physics.
+The history of the Faculty dates back to 1960, the year the University of Nigeria was established.
+In its earliest form, the department of Botany (now Plant Science & Biotechnology) and Zoology (Zoology & Environmental Biology) were established under what used to be known as the Faculty of Science.
+Other departments within the Faculty included the departments of Chemistry, Geology, Mathematics/Statistics/Astronomy and Physics.